KPitcher-Lumley/websites/README.md

-# websites
-Place to store websites hosted on git
+# Personal Websites to mess around with